 4. Fat-based condiments and foods: Things like oily salad dressing and peanut butter will not break down any better than straight-up fats, for the same reason as #3.

-7. Baked goods and cooked grains: No rice or freshly baked bread products, especially confections with glazes or high sugar content.
+7. Baked goods and cooked grains/pasta: No rice or freshly baked bread products, especially confections with glazes or high sugar content.
 Both breed harmful bacteria and attract rodents.
-Cooked rice is especially notorious for growing bad bacteria in a compost pile.
+Cooked rice and pasta is especially notorious for growing bad bacteria in a compost pile.
 Plain bread that’s stale and hard (the only type of bread you should compost), as well as uncooked rice and pasta can be composted in moderation.
 Just be sure to bury it as deeply as you can.

 8. Coffee pods and tea bags: While composting coffee pods is a pretty obvious no-no, tea bags may seem harmless.
 Unfortunately many are made of food-grade PET (AKA plastic) or nylon fibers that, at best, will not break down and, at worst, contaminate the whole pile.
 Coffee grounds and tea leaves, however, are excellent sources of nutrients for compost, so remove them from their bags and pods.
 Better yet, switch to loose-leaf tea and zero waste coffee makers like a moka pot or French press.